-Note: An aircraft not meeting the above criteria is an 'other-than-complex motor-powered aircraft'.
-This includes sailplanes and balloons regulated by EASA.

-- (i) Component certifying staff shall comply with CAR-66 and CAR-145.A.35. - (j) By derogation to requirements (g) and (h), the organisation may use certifying staff qualified in accordance with the following provisions: - For organisation facilities located outside Sultanate of Oman territory, certifying staff may be qualified in accordance with the national aviation regulations of the State in which the organisation facility is registered subject to the conditions specified in Appendix IV to this CAR-145. - 2.
-For line maintenance carried out at a line station of an organisation which is located outside the Sultanate of Oman territory, the certifying staff may be qualified in accordance with the national aviation regulations of the State in which the line station is based, subject to the conditions specified in Appendix IV to this CAR-145. - 3.
-For a repetitive pre-flight airworthiness directive which specifically states that the flight crew may carry out such airworthiness directive, the organisation may issue a limited certification authorisation to the aircraft commander and/or the flight engineer on the basis of the flight crew license held.
-However, the organisation shall ensure that sufficient practical training has been carried out to ensure that such aircraft commander or flight engineer can accomplish the airworthiness directive to the required standard.

-- 4. In the case of aircraft operating away from a supported location the organisation may issue a limited certification authorisation to the commander and/or the flight engineer on the basis of the flight crew license held subject to being satisfied that sufficient practical training has been carried out to ensure that the commander or flight engineer can accomplish the specified task to the required standard.
-The provisions of this point shall be detailed in an exposition procedure. - 5.
-In the following unforeseen cases, where an aircraft is grounded at a location other than the main base where no appropriate certifying staff are available, the organisation contracted to provide maintenance support may issue a one-off certification authorisation: - (i) to one of its employees holding equivalent type authorisations on aircraft of similar technology, construction and systems; or - (ii) to any person with not less than five years maintenance experience and holding a valid ICAO aircraft maintenance license rated for the aircraft type requiring certification provided there is no organisation appropriately approved under this CAR at that location and the contracted organisation obtains and holds on file evidence of the experience and the license of that person.
-As of 5 November 2020, when maintenance is not carried out by a PACA approved maintenance organization, the maintenance release shall be completed and signed by a person appropriately licensed in accordance with ICAO Annex 1 and 5 (i) to certify that the maintenance work performed has been completed satisfactory and in accordance with approved data and procedures acceptable to the State of Registry
+- 2. in the case of base maintenance of aircraft other than complex motor-powered aircraft have either: - (i) appropriate aircraft rated certifying staff qualified as category B1, B2, B3, as appropriate, in accordance with CAR-66 and requirement 145.A.35 or, - (ii) appropriate aircraft rated certifying staff qualified in category C assisted by support staff as specified in requirement 145.A.35(a)(i). - (i) Component certifying staff shall comply with Appendix V and CAR 145.A.35. - (j) By derogation to requirements (g) and (h), the organisation may use certifying staff qualified in accordance with the following provisions: - 1.
+For base maintenance carried out at a location outside a territory, the certifying staff and support staff may be qualified in accordance with the national aviation regulations of the State in which the base maintenance facility is located, subject to the conditions specified in Appendix IV to this regulation. - 2.
+For line maintenance carried out at a line station of an organisation which is located outside the Sultanate of Oman territory, the certifying staff may be qualified in accordance with conditions specified in Appendix IV to this regulation, in accordance with the following alternative conditions: - national aviation regulations of the State in which the line station is located, - national aviation regulations of the State in which the organisation's principal place of business is located, or - Foreign license which is equivalent to CAR-66 at minimum and acceptable by Oman CAA (i.e. EASA). - 3.
+For a repetitive pre-flight airworthiness directive which specifically states that the flight crew may carry out such airworthiness directive, the organisation may issue a limited certification authorisation to the pilot on the basis of the flight crew licence held.
+In that case, the organisation shall ensure that the pilot has carried out sufficient practical training ensuring that the pilot can accomplish the airworthiness directive. - 4.
+If an aircraft is operated away from a supported location, the organisation may issue a limited certification authorisation to the pilot on the basis of the flight crew licence held, subject to being satisfied that the pilot has carried out sufficient practical training ensuring that the pilot can accomplish the specified task. - 5.
+In the following unforeseen cases, where an aircraft is grounded at a location other than the main base where no appropriate certifying staff are available, the organisation contracted to provide maintenance support may issue a one-off certification authorisation: - (i) to one of its employees holding equivalent type authorisations on aircraft of similar technology, construction and systems; or - (ii) to any person with not less than five years maintenance experience and holding a valid ICAO aircraft maintenance license rated for the aircraft type requiring certification provided there is no organisation appropriately approved under this regulation at that location and the contracted organisation obtains and holds on file evidence of the experience and the license of that person.

-All such cases as specified in this point must be reported to the PACA within seven days after issuing such certification authorisation.
+All such cases as specified in this point must be reported to the CAA within seven days after issuing such certification authorisation.
 The organisation issuing the one-off authorisation shall ensure that any such maintenance that could affect flight safety is rechecked by an appropriately approved organisation.